vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 When I do this exercise, I do one round standing on the right leg, and one round standing on the left leg.

-As of March 2026, my aim is to be able to manage at least 110 seconds on each leg, with adjustments for colder indoor temperatures and retries.
+As of June 2026, my aim is to be able to manage at least 115 seconds on each leg, with adjustments for colder indoor temperatures and retries.
 I usually succeed on the first try.